microsoftgraph/microsoft-graph-docs-contrib/doc-stubs/api/emailauthenticationmethod-delete.md

 ## Response

 If successful, this method returns a `204 No Content` response code.
+It does not return anything in the response body.

 ## Examples